anushani28/ananyas/README.md

 # ananyas
-this is the repository to view the demo about git hub
+this is the repository to view the demo about git hub for first time